MacGH23/BatteryScript_ABCDs/README.md

 *Important Note for Meanwell devices !<br>*
 Changing the output values are limited to 4.000.000 by design.<br>
+The NPB has a newer firmware with an additional option to disable the EEPROM write (from 02/2024 - option will be set if available)<br>
+This can only be updated by Meanwell ! <br>
 Therefore several options are available to configure.<br>
 - ZeroDeltaChargerWatt       =    30 (range in WATT without set device to new value)
 - chargercounter = 8 (wait for change, multiply with METER updates in seconds.)<br>